amiltner/LensSynth/papers/SymmetricLenses/response_popl19.md

            Could you explain in some more detail what criteria does `EXPAND` use to decide to open some closed expressions but not others?

-At a high level, we process both regular expression trees, looking for situations where a closed regular expression is a subcomponent of one format but not the other, and expand such REs (this is where hash-consing provides its greatest benefits).
-As the internals of closed REs are not exposed to GreedySynth, this is necessary to synchronize that closed RE with anything but disconnect.
-Also, we look for instances where a regular expression may be present in one format, but is only contained within a closed regular expression in the other, and we expand the closed RE containing the missing RE in this case.
-We make this apply in a few more places by taking into account how deeply nested within stars certain REs occur.
+EXPAND processes both regular expression trees, looking for situations where a closed regular expression is a subcomponent of one format but not the other.
+We expand such REs (hash-consing provides great benefits here).
+As the internals of closed REs are not exposed to GreedySynth, this expansion is necessary to synchronize the closed RE with anything but disconnect.
+EXPAND also looks for instances where a regular expression is present in one format but is only contained within a closed regular expression in the other.
+In this case, we expand the closed RE containing the missing RE.
+We apply this rewriting in a few more places by taking into account how deeply nested within stars certain REs occur.

-Full details can be found in the prior work on Synthesizing Bijective Lenses (page 16), though in that context, "user-defined data types" are used instead of "closed regular expressions."
+Full details can be found in the prior work on Synthesizing Bijective Lenses (page 16), though in that context, the term "user-defined data types" is used instead of "closed regular expressions."

                                 -------------